MEslmaniiii/Twitter-Analysis/README.md

 Project Tasks

-Local and global thought patterns
+-Local and global thought patterns

-Prettifying the output
+-Prettifying the output

-Finding common trends
+-Finding common trends
-Exploring the hot trend
+-Exploring the hot trend
-Digging deeper
+-Digging deeper
-Frequency analysis
+-Frequency analysis
-Activity around the trend
+-Activity around the trend
-A table that speaks a 1000 words
+-A table that speaks a 1000 words
-Analyzing used languages
+-Analyzing used languages
-Final thoughts
+-Final thoughts